-Start of pilot production of ALPOLICTM in Japan
+Start of pilot production of ALPOLIC $^{\text{TM}}$ in Japan

-Introduction of ALPOLICTM/fr (flame retardant)
+Introduction of ALPOLIC $^{\text{TM}}$ /fr (flame retardant)

-Introduction of ALPOLICTM A2 (non-combustible)
+Introduction of ALPOLIC[TM] A2 (non-combustible)

-continuously invest in research and development. particularly in the area of fire protection.
+nuously invest in research and development, particularly in the area of fire protection.
 Our commitment is also strengthened by our headquarters in Japan.
 Especially there, in the densely populated city centres, buildings and high-rise buildings must meet the highest safety and fire protection standards.

-First manufacturer of ACM in A1
+Only manufacturer of ACM in A1

-We are the first manufacturer to offer non-combustible aluminium composite panels with the highest fire protection classification A1.
+We are currently the only manufacturer to offer non-combustible aluminium composite panels with the highest fire protection classification A1.
 In addition, we maintain a continuous dialogue with national authorities in order to constantly develop our products in accordance with the latest safety standards.
-Our primary goal remains to offer our customers the highest level of
+Our primary goal remains to offer our customers the highest level of safety.